 CGD conducts research and analysis on a wide range of topics related to how policies and actions of the rich and powerful affect poor people in the developing world.
 Examples include aid effectiveness, climate change, education, globalization, health, migration and trade.
 Drawing on our research, we actively engage with thought leaders, policymakers, and others to move our ideas to action.

 We organize work that is related to proposals for specific, practical policy improvements into initiatives, such as Development Impact Bonds, Cash-on-Delivery Aid, Preemptive Contract Sanctions, Oil to Cash, and More Health for the Money.
 Our Commitment to Development Index annually ranks more than two dozen high-income countries on the seven main policy areas that influence development outcomes: aid, trade, investment, migration, environment, security, and technology.
+Much of our work is conducted by working groups of experts across disciplines who come together to find solutions to difficult policy challenges.

 Who We Are